 In order to give the ships some context and background, I imply a setting in the Future Armada documents.
 I try to keep this purposefully vague so that the ships and stories can be easily placed into a variety of campaigns, but many people are curious about the details.
 Here I will explain more in depth what I imagine about our future history and the rise of the Confederation.
 I don’t expect anyone to actually use this setting in their own games, but I present it for those who may be interested.
 Perhaps it can spark some ideas, or provide some insight behind-the-scenes of the Future Armada line.
 Much of this work continues the story begun in the Lux Aeternum setting created for the True20 game system - taking place a century or so after those events.

 Those humans left behind in the ruins of Earth fell into a long dark age and likely would have died out altogether except for further intervention by alien powers.
 The Xyr and Kor’Diel warred against each other and so their minions, the Theocracy and Umbral Empire, likewise went to war.
 The Kor’Diel raised Earth (now also known as “Terra Mortis”) from its dark age and secretly fed it the technology to expand to nearby worlds.
 The ruling power of Earth (a pawn of the Kor’Diel) was known as the Sol Autocracy and the Stellar Navy was its fleet.
-Deceived into believing that the Terra Novan Theocracy and it Nexan Colonies were a threat, the people of old Earth went to war with those of the new and years of interstellar conflict followed.
+Deceived into believing that the Terra Novan Theocracy and its Nexan Colonies were a threat, the people of old Earth went to war with those of the new and years of interstellar conflict followed.

 Only when the Xyr and Kor’Diel all but destroyed each other was the deception revealed.
 Terra Mortis and Terra Nova (old Earth and new) ended their war in the face of this common enemy – the Umbral Empire.
 On Earth the Autocracy was thrown down and replaced with a loose Federation of states.
-When the states of this Federation immediately began to squabble amongst themselves, the Stellar Navy seized control and established the Confederation (still sometimes capitalized as ConFederation as it was in those first years).
+When the states of this Federation immediately began to squabble amongst themselves, the Stellar Navy seized control and established the Contra-Federation (still sometimes capitalized as ConFederation as it was in those first years).
 Peace was forged with the Theocracy and Colonies to present a common front against the Umbral Empire.
 More bloody conflict followed as the Empire was forced back beyond what are now known as the Border Worlds.

 Current State of Affairs

-The Future Armada story takes place in the Terran Confederation around the year 2580 AD – a few years after the end of the Umbral War.
+The Future Armada story takes place in the Terran Confederation around the year 2580 AD – several years after the end of the Umbral War.
 Earth had been controlled by corrupt (alien-controlled) forces so ConFed is seen as both a rescuer and protector of humanity.
 Being the former Stellar Navy, it's also very ship-centric and militaristic.
 After decades of conflict, an uneasy peace holds between the Confederation and the Nexan Colonies on one side, and the Umbral Empire on the other.
 The setting is currently "between wars" but the enemy is still out there and so there is a focus on building military and economic strength while expanding territory and strengthening borders.

 Of the ancients, there is little left.
 Humanity, and the dozen other civilizations formerly supported or controlled by these powerful beings, are now on their own.